djplaner/blog/docs/2011/02/01/is-there-a-need-for-research-focii/index.md

 ---
+categories:
+- thesis
+date: 2011-02-01 16:23:07+10:00
+next:
+  text: Some stories from teaching awards
+  url: /blog2/2011/02/02/some-stories-from-teaching-awards/
+previous:
+  text: NAPLAN tests, task corruption and teaching to the test
+  url: /blog2/2011/02/01/naplan-tests-task-corruption-and-teaching-to-the-test/
 title: Is there a need for research focii?
-date: 2011-02-01 16:23:07+10:00
-categories: ['thesis']
 type: post
 template: blog-post.html
 ---